kzvonarek/Flappy-Clone/README.md

-# Klappy Clone
+# Flappy Clone
-"Klappy Clone" a clone of Flappy Bird by Dong Nguyen.
+"Flappy Clone" a clone of Flappy Bird by Dong Nguyen.

 Complete as of 6/25/24.
 Solo project.